 To establish and maintain robust communication networks with clients, carers, team members, other health care and social care workers and external agencies.

-To establish and maintain good working relationships with GPs, and other partner agencies
+To establish and maintain good working relationships with GPs, Acute service L/A and wider partner agencies.

 To represent the service at local forums.